lbrice1/FCSDAT/README.md

 # FCSDAT
-Datasets and code to accompany "Machine Learning for Guiding High-Temperature PEM Fuel Cells with Greater Power Density" by Luis A. Briceno-Mena, Gokul Venugopalan, José A. Romagnoli*, and Christopher G. Arges*
+Datasets and code to accompany Briceno-Mena, Luis A. and Venugopalan, Gokul and Romagnoli, José A. and Arges, Christopher G., Machine Learning for Guiding High-Temperature PEM Fuel Cells with Greater Power Density.
+Available at SSRN: https://ssrn.com/abstract=3702608